 - Pick what to give a fuck about.
 And don’t give a fuck about the failures and embarrassments it takes to get there.

 - If you want the reward but not the struggle, you don’t really want it.
-Love the struggle
+Love the struggle or stop wishing for the achievement

 - If there’s no reason to do anything, there’s no reason NOT to do anything